MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Discussion and Conclusion

 In this paper, we propose a symbolic regression algorithm, MMSR.
-We solve the SR problem as a purely multimodal problem and obtain decent experimental results.
-This also proves that it is practical to treat the SR problem as a multimodal task.
+We solve the SR problem as a purely multi-modal problem and obtain decent experimental results.
+This also proves that it is practical to treat the SR problem as a multi-modal task.
 Specifically, we treat the data and expression skeleton as two different modalities (e.g. image and text).
 For the data part, we use SetTransformer for the feature extractor, and for the expression skeleton part, we use the first few layers of the transformer as the feature extractor.
 Specifically, we introduce contrastive learning for modal feature alignment for better feature fusion.
 The ablation experiments on more than a dozen datasets show that the introduction of contrastive learning has a great improvement in the performance of the algorithm.
 In addition, we adopt the One-step scheme(the contrastive loss is trained along with other losses during training) in MMSR.
 Our experiments show that the One-step scheme is more competitive than the Tow-step scheme, which first trains a feature extraction module with contrastive loss and then trains the feature fusion module separately.
 In MMSR, alleviating expressions may exhibit high token-level similarities but are suboptimal with respect to equation-specific objectives such as fitting accuracy.
 Our decoder not only generates the sequence of symbols that make up the skeleton of an expression but also directly generates a set of constants.
 This set of constants is the same length as the symbol sequence, we take the constant with the same index as the placeholder 'C' as the value at 'C', and then the constants are further refined with BFGS to obtain the final expression.

-Our algorithm is expected to open new application prospects of multimodal technology.
-It promotes more multimodal correlation techniques to be applied to the field of symbolic regression.
+Our algorithm is expected to open new application prospects of multi-modal technology.
+It promotes more multi-modal correlation techniques to be applied to the field of symbolic regression.
 We can even use symbolic regression techniques to re-feed multi-modal domains.

 At present, although MMSR has achieved good results, it also has many imperfect.
 For example, its anti-noise performance is poor.
 The type of symbol used cannot be changed once the training is complete.
 The maximum number of support variables must also be specified in advance and cannot be expanded once the training is complete.